HOME-programming-pub/LimitCSolver/README.md

 |Label 4    |   5   |   1   |   3   |   -   |
 |Label 5    |   5   |   1   |   3   |   -   |
 |Label 6    |  0.0  |   1   |   2   |   8   |

+Checking a solution for correctness is damn simple: one would just need to add a printf statements add each label: `printf("a = %d, b = %d, c = %d", a, b, c)`.
+Of course, usage of format specifiers depends on types and also some knowledge about visibility rules is required.

+So why an extra tool?
+Besides checking for correctness, the program computes points and also can check solutions which are only partially correct by continuing computation with _false_ intermediate values.
+For example, a student might have guessed wrongly, that the value of `a` at `/* Label 1 */` is _1.0_ instead of _0.0_.
+If the program was only checked for correctness, the whole solution could be considered wrong, i.e., yielding _0_ of _19_ points.
+Alternatively, if the value of value of `a` at `/* Label 6 */` also was _1.0_ while the remaining values are correct, that could just yield _17_ of _19_ points by comparing the entries of the tables with the correct values.
+However, this remains unfair, since if `a = 1.0` at `/* Label 1 */` it should have been `a = 1.0` at `/* Label 6 */` too, which is the correct follow-up value.
+Hence, the soulution yields _18_ of _19_ points.
+This is what the tool can compute and prompt to the student while, e.g., practicing.

 ## Project contributors: